Astral-Rose/VanillaPlus-Snowrunner-Vehicles/README.md

 -----

 **Tuz 166**
-* Changed the rear spare tire to also include some spare parts and 20 liters of fuel.
+* Changed the rear spare tire add-on to also include some spare parts and 20 liters of fuel.
 Since the rear tire actually removes the hitch, it's a way to make it more worth taking, like you throw in a box of spare parts and a jerry can of fuel into the back seat.
+  * This change is also because I don't like the look of the roof rack on the Tuz.
+I will admit the creation of this one was cosmetic bias on my part, as much sense as it actually makes to have.

 -----